Top 10 Butterfly Host Plants to Attract Pollinators

 Anethum graveolens, annual

 Butterfly benefits: If you’re looking to snip some dill for use in your own kitchen, you’ve got to get your hands on it before the black swallowtails chow it down.
-Anise swallowtails and other caterpillars like dill as well.
+Anise swallowtails and other caterpillars like dill (and parsley!) as well.

 Prunus virginiana, Zones 2 to 6